Each project is unique, so we’ll decide together the best approach for yours. However, typically, an editing project goes through three stages:

 Contact me for a free editing or proofreading sample.

 Who will review your document

-Unlike some providers of editing and proofreading services, I never outsource my work.
+Unlike some providers of editing and proofreading services, I never subcontract.
 When you hire me, you can be certain that I’ll be the only person who will edit your document.

 Terms of service